Selective High Schools - What you need to know

 Each week students are given at least one practice test under exam conditions.

-With the announcement of the new style tests for March 2021, our practice tests have been adjusted to mimic the style and type of questions from Cambridge Assessment Admissions Testing.
+Our practice tests mimic the style and type of questions from Cambridge Assessment Admissions Testing.
 The questions are designed to help students develop skills required as well as familarise themselves with the types of questions that will likely be asked.

 Each test is fully reviewed with our guidance.
 This enables students to individually learn from their mistakes, pick up exam techniques and improve their performance over time.